 In the film "We survived ... the others remained," shown in the basement of the laundry building, seven former prisoners of the Flossenbürg camp complex speak out.
 The descriptions by the survivors not only provide insights into the inhumane conditions of the camp, but also reflect the process of recalling their experiences several decades later.

-The exhibition "what remains" can be visited in the following public tours, together with other parts of the Memorial.
+A part of the exhibition can be visited in tpublic tours, together with other parts of the Memorial.

 "Not only did we lose our clothing here, but our souls."